sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Block function?

 ## Bugs
-* Can tap a key multiple times quickly and the movement is delayed

 ## Ideas
 * Have blocks that can be broken with an axe or other action.
 They can also